-The authors gratefully acknowledge the University of Ulm and especially the Numerical Analysis Departement where most of the numerical experiments presented in this paper were conducted.
-The authors also wish to express their gratitude to Kai Bittner, Nicholas Kevlahan and Karsten Urban for fruitful discussions.
-This work has been supported by European Union project TODEQ (Operator Theory Methods for Differential Equations) contract no MTKD-CT-2005-030042.
+Acknowledgments.
+The authors gratefully acknowledge the University of Ulm, and especially the Numerical Analysis Department, where most of the numerical experiments presented in this paper were conducted.
+The authors also wish to express their gratitude to Kai Bittner, Nicholas Kevlahan, and Karsten Urban for fruitful discussions.